Petra Kvitová: 2021: Titles across three decades and struggles with form

 She would return to action three weeks later at the inaugural Bad Homburg Open, her first tournament on grass courts since Wimbledon two years ago.
 Seeded first, Kvitová made a semifinal run with wins over Katarzyna Piter, Ann Li and fifth seed Podoroska.
 She lost in the last four to fourth seed Kerber in three sets, despite having led by a set and a break.
 At Wimbledon, however, Kvitová was sent packing in the opening round by fellow Grand Slam champion Sloane Stephens in straight sets, and it marked the 10th occasion in her career where she fell at the first hurdle at the Grand Slams.
 On home soil, at the Prague Open, Kvitová rode a three-match losing streak for the first time since the tour suspension was lifted last summer, when she tumbled out in the opening round to Slovak Rebecca Šramková in three sets.

 Kvitová then recorded her fourth appearance at the Summer Olympics, her third in the singles discipline, and was selected as co-flag bearer alongside basketball player Tomáš Satoranský.
 In tennis competition, she saw off Italy's Jasmine Paolini in her opener before taking her earliest loss at the event, in the hands of Belgian Alison van Uytvanck in the second round, besides being inflicted her first bagel set at the Games in the process.
 The following month, Kvitová returned during the North American summer swing and opened with a loss to eventual champion Camila Giorgi in the third round of Montreal.
-She then reached her third quarterfinal in Cincinnati, her most of such showings at a 1000-level event in North America, and best result in more than three months, where she faced Kerber but was forced to retire down a set due to a stomach issue.
+She then reached her third quarterfinal in Cincinnati, her most of such showings at a WTA 1000 event in North America, and best result in more than three months, where she faced Kerber but was forced to retire down a set due to a stomach issue.
 At the US Open, 10th seed Kvitová recorded back-to-back wins at the Grand Slams for the first time this year, to reach the third round where she was beaten by 17th seed and eventual semifinalist Sakkari in straight sets.
 The loss marked the second time in her career she did not reach a second week at the Grand Slams, after 2018.

-Kvitová made two more appearances before closing her 2021 season, in Ostrava and Indian Wells, and made the last four in the former where she lost to eventual champion Kontaveit before bowing out in the third round of the latter to eventual finalist Victoria Azarenka, both defeats coming in straight sets.
-She subsequently ended 2021 ranked world No. 17, her first top-20 finish since 2016 and second of her career in total.
+Kvitová made two more appearances before closing her 2021 season, in Ostrava and Indian Wells, and made the last four in the former where she lost to eventual champion Kontaveit before bowing out in the third round of the latter to eventual runner-up Victoria Azarenka, both defeats coming in straight sets.
+She ended 2021 ranked world No. 17, her first top-20 finish since 2016 and second of her career in total.